aeternity/protocol/AENS.md

 what would a »fair« solution be to resolve this?

 Fees are the main mechanism to discourage spam and squatting.
-This initial version will burn the governance fee, in order to enable us to change this behaviour in the future.
+This initial version will lock the governance fee in an account without private key access, in order to enable us to change this behaviour in the future.
 If we start out by giving this fee to miners, they will be very hesitant to accept any changes, which will impact their income negatively.
-Thus starting out with burning could allow us an easier path for future update to the fee structures.
+Thus starting out with locking could allow us an easier path for future update to the fee structures.

 Every entry in the `.test` namespace pays the same amount of fees.